Sac State Geography Labs

 The Paleoecology Lab allows motivated students hands-on experience in field sampling techniques and laboratory processing and analysis of various environmental data.
 The Paleoecology's primary focus is on tree ring and pollen analysis with the goal of examining climate and environmental change over centuries to thousands of years.

-ABOUT SAC STATE Sac State is one of the 23 campuses of the California State University.
+Sac State is one of the 23 campuses of the California State University System.
 Student enrollment is approximately 30,000.
 Collectively, the California State University System comprises one of the largest universities in the country.